junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

+can't land the Tardis in 1938 because too much time distortion there, like trying to land a plane in a blizzard, even River couldn't do it.
+River gets there by Vortex Manipulator, less bulky than a Tardis, a motorbike through traffic (the whole city is time locked, but Cas can fly there)

 Dean: "Let me get this straight.
 You save the universe but only save the UK part, fly across galaxy is close enough but USA is too far away?
 This isn't your jurisdiction or something?
 Pal, not I'm saying, you did a terrible job in protecting the earth, in case you didn't notice, it at least trashed twice if we didn't ..."
 Doctor: "All due respect, who's behind that?
 Also, USA almost trashed twice doesn't mean..."
 River: "Don't mind him, London gets trashed every Christmas, it's a Doctor and Monster thing."
 Dean/Cas: "You can say that again."

 Dean distrust Doctor at first: "What?
 I'm supposed to just trust him like that?
 He's an alien with two hearts!"
 Cas: "I'm a celestial being with too many eyes and no body."
 Dean choked: "Which side are you?"